noaa-oar-arl/aiaqf/README.md

 # aiaqf
 AI-based model to provide air quality forecasting.

-The repository provide the research-to-operation transition for implementing the UFS-DeepCTM, which uses UFS-AQM's inputs to makes air quality forecasting.
+The repository provide the research-to-operation transition for implementing the UFS-DeepAQM, which uses UFS-AQM's inputs to makes air quality forecasting.
 Two major python scripts are included: the main model driver (`model_pred.py`) and the input generator (`model_input_gen.py`).

 ### Namelist options
 The UFS-AQM run used as input sources, forecasting period and chmiecal species, and input and output directories can be specified in the namelist.
 Five chmiecal species (NO2, NH3, HCHO, O3 and PM2.5) are set as default, but currently only O3 and PM2.5 are available (updated on Feb 25 2026).